NBC Investigation Concludes Matt Lauer 'Engaged in Inappropriate Sexual Behavior'

 The investigation also addressed a much-discussed topic in the wake of Lauer’s firing: a so-called “secret button” under his desk that Lauer allegedly used to lock his door inside NBC’s Rockefeller Center headquarters.

-Finally, the investigation touched the Washington Post article in which Lauer’s former co-anchor Ann Curry said she approached two members of NBC’s management team in 2012 after a female staffer at the network told her she was “sexually harassed physically” by him.

 “Curry confirmed that she did not disclose to anyone in management that she had received a specific complaint,” according to the report.
 “Curry declined to share with the investigation team the identity of anyone in management with whom she spoke at the time or the identity of the woman who came to her with a complaint about Lauer.
-The members of NBC News and Today Show leadership at the time with whom we spoke denied having any such conversation with Curry.”
+The members of NBC News and Today show leadership at the time with whom we spoke denied having any such conversation with Curry.”

 In a separate memo to employees sent on Wednesday morning obtained by PEOPLE, news division chairman Andy Lack admitted that “the last few months have been extraordinarily difficult.”